-It comes with full PC functionality but has rugged construction for maximum endurance.
+It comes with full PC functionality but has a rugged construction for maximum endurance.
 These devices are usually lightweight and compact, allowing them to fit into tight-spaced vehicles.

 They have an always-on availability when it comes to enterprise applications, providing users with instant access to the latest information and critical data.